ueeine/cyber-course-portfolio/unit-1-presecurity/linux-cli-basics.md

 ```
 (man opened the full manual page: NAME, SYNOPSIS, DESCRIPTION, options, AUTHOR, REPORTING BUGS, SEE ALSO)

-**Answer:** whatis gives you just the one-line description from the top of the man page. man gives you the whole page - all the flags, examples, related commands.
+what is gives you just the one-line description from the top of the man page. man gives you the whole page - all the flags, examples, related commands.
 I'd use whatis if I already kind of know the command, man if I need to actually learn it.

 ## Q5 - While in man, how do you (a) search for "user" and (b) quit?

-**Answer:** `/user` then Enter jumps to the first match, `n` goes to the next one. `q` quits.
+`/user` then Enter jumps to the first match, `n` goes to the next one. `q` quits.

 ---

-## Part 2 - Navigation
+## Part 2

 ## Q6 - What did cd - do?